git-young-x/visa_aura/README.md

 # Aura Sentinel: Agentic Merchant Terminal

 ## What This Prototype Is
-Aura Sentinel is a 0-to-1 commercial decision engine prototype designed for enterprise merchants.
+Aura Sentinel is a commercial decision engine prototype designed for enterprise merchants.
 It transitions the payment dashboard experience from passive data visualization to active, AI-driven orchestration.
-By utilizing a multi-agent topology, it autonomously identifies revenue leakage, spots international market growth opportunities, and provides mathematically verified recommendations to deploy Visa Value-Added Services (VAS).
+It uses a multi-agent topology, it autonomously identifies revenue leakage, spots international market growth opportunities, and provides mathematically verified recommendations to deploy Visa Value-Added Services (VAS).

 ## Tooling & Methodology
-This high-fidelity prototype was built using **Hermes**.
-For this 0-to-1 validation phase, Hermes was chosen to maintain a rapid "vibe coding" flow state, allowing for the generation of a portable, single-file SPA (Single Page Application) that focuses entirely on the visual storytelling and agentic reasoning traces without the overhead of a heavy local development environment.
+This prototype was built using **Hermes** agent.

 ## Problem Statement
 Enterprise merchants face a "cognitive gap" between raw payment telemetry and commercial execution.